xhtmlboi/yocaml/README.md

-# wordpress
+# YOCaml

-WordPress is a free and open-source content management system (CMS) written in OCaml
+YOCaml is a free and open-source content management system (CMS) written in OCaml